-Despite the earlier-referenced suspensions of fieldwork activities at its Project sites, the company was able to continue offsite work through March 2009 on enhancements to various engineering and environmental aspects of the Mirador Project, as well as community relations programs.
-Additional engineering and feasibility work was completed in the first quarter of 2008 with the result that the Mirador FS was announced on April 3, 2008 and subsequently made available on SEDAR.
+Despite the earlier-referenced suspensions of fieldwork activities at its project sites, the company was able to continue offsite work on enhancements to various engineering and environmental aspects of the Mirador Project, as well as community relations programs.
+Additional engineering and feasibility work was also completed in the first quarter of 2008 with the result that an updated Mirador FS was announced on April 3, 2008 and subsequently made available on SEDAR.
 This report also includes a summary of the economic model for a first phase 30,000 tonnes per day concentrator operation for the Mirador Project.